Frequently Asked Questions

 ARE THERE WORKSHEETS TO GO WITH THE PROGRAMME?

-Yes, the Magic Link handwriting programme comes with worksheets.
+Yes, the Magic Link handwriting programme comes with colour-coded worksheets.
+The online programme has worksheets which must be printed out for every step.
 The worksheets match the video programme and the pupil simply watches the video and copies the handwriting method.
+The worksheets are coloured according to the vowel, and the pupil has to progress through the colours.
 Research shows that the act of writing is an excellent way to reinforce reading and phonic skills.
-The pupil is able to print out the worksheets to practise the words as many times as required.
-Or there is blank, lined paper provided in this programme.
+The pupil must print out the worksheets and practise the words and sentences as many times as required.
+Copying out these sentences again onto standard A4 lined paper is an excellent way of encouraging the transfer of good handwriting.

-WHAT DO I DO IF MY CHILD WON’T CO-OPERATE WITH THE VIDEO LESSONS?
+WHAT IF MY CHILD WON’T CO-OPERATE WITH THE VIDEO LESSONS?

 WHAT IF MY CHILD ARGUES WITH ME?